Skip to content

 type: security

-level:low # or médium high
+level: low # or médium or high

-[remediation_action: none # or default or migrate
+remediation_action: none # or migrate

-Security level specifies the minimal security level for the application to run: low, medium or high.
+level: Specifies the minimal security level for the application to run: low, medium or high.
 The system will define the thresholds.

 policies: